murillo-group/sarkas/docs/contributing/dev_docs.rst

         New_Example/CoolStuff

-By default, the last image output of a notebook will be used as its thumbnail.
-Without an image output, a placeholder will be used.
+By default, the Sarkas logo will be used as the thumbnail of a notebook.
 However, if you want a particular output to be used as the thumbnail, you need to insert the following cell tag ``nbsphinx-thumbnail``.

 If you do not know how to add cell tags to your Jupyter notebook, you can follow the `official guide <https://jupyterbook.org/en/stable/content/metadata.html>`_.
 If you use VS Code: